Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 > Note: You can find out more about the deep details of `Data`/`BuiltinData` at [plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).

 With that said, `Data` encoding is _ubiquitous_ on the chain.
-It's the encoding used by the ledger api types, it's the type of the arguments that can be passed to a script on the chain etc. As a result, your datum and redeemers _must_ use data encoding.
+It's the encoding used by the ledger api types, it's the type of the arguments that can be passed to a script on the chain etc. As a result, your datums and redeemers _must_ use data encoding.

-> Jack: Capitalize Ledger.

-> Jack: Consider 'datums'.

 ## Scott encoding

-On the opposite (and conflicting) end, is scott encoding.
-[The internet](https://crypto.stanford.edu/~blynn/compiler/scott.html) can explain scott encoding way better than I can.
-But I'll be demonstrating scott encoding with an example anyway.
+On the opposite (and conflicting) end, is Scott encoding.
+[The internet](https://crypto.stanford.edu/~blynn/compiler/scott.html) can explain Scott encoding way better than I can.
+But I'll be demonstrating Scott encoding with an example anyway.

-> Jack: Always capitalize Scott, it is a proper noun.

-Firstly, what good is scott encoding?
+Firstly, what good is Scott encoding?
 Well it doesn't share the limitation of not being able to contain functions!
-However, you cannot use scott encoded types within, for example, your datums and redeemers.
+However, you cannot use Scott encoded types within, for example, your datums and redeemers.

-Briefly, scott encoding is a way to represent data with functions.
-The scott encoded representation of `Maybe a` would be:
+Briefly, Scott encoding is a way to represent data with functions.
+The Scott encoded representation of `Maybe a` would be:

 ```hs
 (a -> b) -> b -> b